Connect with others who understand.

 Treatment of Food Allergy vs. Food Intolerance

-The only safe and effective way to avoid symptoms of a food allergy is to completely avoid the food.
-If an allergic person comes into contact with their allergenic food, antihistamines or corticosteroids may improve mild symptoms, but an emergency injection of epinephrine is the only way to halt a life-threatening anaphylactic reaction.
+The only safe and effective way to prevent food allergy symptoms is to completely avoid the food that triggers the allergy.
+If a person comes into contact with their allergenic food, antihistamines or corticosteroids may improve mild symptoms, but emergency treatment with epinephrine is the only way to halt a life-threatening anaphylactic reaction.
 Read more about how symptoms of food allergies are treated.

-Most people with food intolerance do not need to worry about completely avoiding the food to which they are intolerant, but only limiting the amount.
-People with lactose intolerance can take extra lactase enzymes, branded as Lactaid, to help them digest dairy products.
+Most people with food intolerances don’t have to completely avoid the food they react to.
+Instead, they usually just need to limit how much they eat.
+People with lactose intolerance can take lactase supplements, such as Lactaid, to help digest dairy products.

 A MyFoodAllergyTeam Member